A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Li Baietti

-A rocky beach that can be reached via two staircases, Li Baietti is a small but beautiful cove especially appreciated by snorkeling lovers.
+A rocky beach that you can reach via two staircases, Li Baietti is a small but beautiful cove especially appreciated by snorkeling lovers.
 Better be careful when entering the water, because the rocky bottom is slippery and might be dangerous.

 Costa Paradiso